A new approach to detect the boundaries of interplanetary events: Abstract

 \section{Abstract}

-A new method to infer the boundaries of the interplanetary coronal mass ejections is proposed.
-The local minima of a proton temperature anisotropy are used as potential boundaries of the interplanetary event.
-The low-beta plasma values are then invoked to detect at least four boundaries, two for the beginning and two for the end of an interplanetary coronal mass ejection (ICME).
-Intermediate boundaries can be identified, as indicated by other plasma and magnetic field signatures, and mark substructures of an event.
-Using the algorithm we propose here, we have compiled a list with ICME events boundaries registered by \emph{Ulysses} spacecraft during 2000-2002.
-Three magnetic clouds (observed on 23 January 2001, 10 June 2001 and 24 August 2001) are analysed with details.
-This method provides premises for an alternative way of automatic detection of the ICMEs boundaries.
+We propose a new method to scan the data and then to infer the boundaries of the interplanetary coronal mass ejections, especially the interplanetary events observed by \emph{Ulysses}.
+The local minima of the temperatures ratio measured by the spacecraft are used to scan and compute the potential boundaries of the interplanetary events.
+The low plasma beta values are then invoked to detect at least four boundaries, two for the beginning and two for the end of an interplanetary coronal mass ejection (ICME).
+Intermediate boundaries can be identified, as indicated by other plasma and magnetic field signatures, and these ones mark substructures of a complex event.
+Using the algorithm described in this article, we have compiled a list of the ICME events registered by \emph{Ulysses} spacecraft during 2000-2002, with their boundaries.
+After a statistical analysis, four relationships of the plasma beta with the speed are then inferred for the computed ICMEs, for each of the four detected boundaries in our compiled list.
+In order to exemplify the method we analyse in detail four events.
+This method provides premises for an alternative way of semi-automatic detection of the interplanetary events' boundaries observed by \emph{Ulysses} spacecraft.
+We introduce here also a method for visualisation of the magnetic field components that allows detection of plasma insulations and boundaries detection for other satellites too.